Customize and configure

 Filter preferences

 This filtering works by matching the tags you provide in the prop with the tags assigned to the workflows.
-Only that workflow will be seen by the subscriber on their preferences UI.
+Only workflows with matching tags will be visible to the subscriber in their preferences UI.

 import { Inbox } from '@novu/react';